top of page

 ABOUT ME

-Angelica Ruvalcaba (she/her/ella) graduated as a dual-major PhD in Sociology and Chicano/Latino Studies with a specialization in Women's and Gender Studies from Michigan State University.
+Angelica Ruvalcaba (she/her/ella) is an Assistant Professor of Sociology at Texas Woman's University.
+She graduated as a dual-major PhD in Sociology and Chicano/Latino Studies with a specialization in Women's and Gender Studies from Michigan State University.
 Her research interests include Chicana feminism, Latinx sociology, sociology of education, race/ethnicity, and immigration.

 ruvalcaba.jpg